 No. There is no intrinsic limitation in the WCPP on what species need to be benefited for a project to receive funding.
-It is important to note, however, that applications must demonstrate that the project is likely to protect motorists and wildlife by reducing the number of WVCs and is likely to improve terrestrial and aquatic habitat connectivity to receive funding (see NOFO Sections E.1.a and E.2.b.i).
-Applicants may demonstrate a reduction in WVCs that are direct impacts between motorists and wildlife or roadway departures for motorists that seek to avoid a collision.
+It is important to note, however, that applications must demonstrate that the project is likely to improve safety by reducing the number of WVCs and is likely to improve terrestrial and aquatic habitat connectivity to receive funding (see NOFO Sections E.1.a and E.2.b.i).
+Applicants may, for example, demonstrate that a project targeted towards larger species will improve safety by reducing WVCs that are direct impacts between motorists and wildlife.
+Alternatively, applicants may demonstrate that a project targeted towards smaller species will improve safety by reducing roadway departures for motorists that seek to avoid a collision with the species.